vahidbaharvand/test4z/supportive-cases/ca-view/README.md

 This test folder contains samples to download the reports from Web Viewer instance by using the caview-plugin-for-zowe when the job is submitted from Zowe.

 # Prerequisites
-Web-Viwer instance ready and running to collect the jobs submitted through zOSMF.
+Web-Viewer instance ready and running to collect the jobs submitted through zOSMF.

 ## Installation